 They should be used in accordance with the Terms and Conditions of Use.

-Your thesis will be made available online following a default embargo period unless you have opted for immediate open access or have been granted dispensation from consultation to extend the embargo on your thesis.
+Your thesis will be made available online following a selected one or three year embargo period unless you have opted for immediate open access or have been granted dispensation from consultation to extend the embargo on your thesis.

 There are a number of advantages to making your thesis open access: